DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 directions.
 At least one direction must be specified.

-Specifying both directions at once for a given rule is not recommended but may be valid in a few cases (e.g. shared counters).
+Specifying both directions at once for a given rule is not recommended but may be valid in a few cases.

 Attribute: Transfer
 ^^^^^^^^^^^^^^^^^^^